AdityaShreySharma/Patatap-Clone/README.md

 # Patatap-Clone
 Open Patatap.html <br />
-Press any key from A-Z or Spacebar, and turn up the speakers
+Press any key from A-Z, and turn up the speakers